 How does IHS work with Medicare?

 Yes, at Indian Health Service facilities and health care providers.
 If you have Medicare and IHS, you should have no costs with using IHS facilities.
-Medicare will pay the facility allowing Indian Health Services to use its funds in other places.
+Medicare will pay for the facility allowing Indian Health Services to use its funds elsewhere.

 Who pays for Native American healthcare?